Hiking the Swiss & French Alps

 Walk Challenge: 1 2 3 4 5

 Scott Isom has had a passion for the outdoors ever since his childhood days spent exploring the waterfalls and outstanding hiking trails of the Columbia River Gorge with his family.
 Scott has led tours on all 7 continents and is one of WAI’s busiest guides and on-site Adventure planners.
-Scott will be leading the Swiss & French Alps tour along with an assistant.
+Scott will be leading the Swiss & French Alps tour with assistance from Guide Tim Friesen.

 Click on each day for more details.

-Lake Orta is a gem, one of the smallest in the Lake District, its shores dotted with romantic, time-washed villages.
-Our walk along the lake is followed by an excursion to nearby Stresa, on the shores of much larger Lake Maggiore.
-After a short lakeside stroll and free time for lunch delightful shopping lanes and café-lined squares in Stresa’s Old Town, you’re invited to join us for a relaxing boat ride to the Borromeo Islands to explore the 17th century villas and gardens.
+Travelers who arrive in Italy a day early are invited to join us this morning for a full day excursion between lovely Lake Orta and Lake Maggiore.
+Lake Orta is a gem, one of the smallest lakes in the Lake District, its shores dotted with romantic, time-washed villages.
+Our walk along the lake is followed by a drive to nearby Stresa, on the shores of much larger Lake Maggiore.
+After a short lakeside stroll and free time for lunch among the delightful shopping lanes and café-lined squares in Stresa’s Old Town, we embark on a relaxing boat ride to the Borromean Islands to explore the 17th century villas and gardens.
+Included are the walk in Orta, bus service for the half day excursion in Stresa, ferry rides between the Borromean Islands and entrance to any villas and gardens we enter, and guide service from both Hildrun, our local guide and the WAI guide team.
+Estimated price: $145 per person.

 This morning’s coach ride takes us north along placid, picturesque Lake Maggiore and north into the mountains of Switzerland.
-In Andermatt, we transfer to the fabled Glacier Express, one of the most famous railways in the world, for a memorable train trip west around mountains, over bridges, and through tunnels to Zermatt (5250 Feet Above Sea Level – FASL), our home in the shadow of the Matterhorn for the next two nights.
+In Andermatt, we transfer to the fabled Glacier Express, one of the famous railways of the world, for a memorable train trip west around mountains, over bridges, and through tunnels to Zermatt (5,250 Feet Above Sea Level – FASL), our home in the shadow of the Matterhorn for the next two nights.

 Matterhorn Magic Walk: Furi to Zermatt – 7 km, rated 3B